erin-balabukha/modelling_tool/README.md

 - data preprocessing and feature engineering
 - data exploration and descriptive analysis
 - model diagnostics
-- data visualization.
+- data visualization

 ## Details about the package structure and classes

-To see the documentation about classes and how to instantiate them, import the modules run the following code:
+To see the documentation about classes and how to instantiate them, import the modules and run the following code:

 ```
 help(md)